Mar 09, 2026

 Ben met Norma Clark in the middle of a street in Hill City.
 She was the love of his life for 53 years.
 They were married October 13, 1956 in St. Peter.
 Their marriage was blessed with four children: Mindy, Sheryl, Kelly, and Mark.

-Ben was an oil field contract pumper, however, many remember him as a tavern owner.
-He was a member of the Immaculate Heart Mary Church as well as a 4th Degree Knights of Columbus.
+Ben was an oil field contract pumper; however, many remember him as a tavern owner.
+He was a member of the Immaculate Heart Mary Church as well as 4th Degree Knights of Columbus.
 Ben was a fireman for Hill City when the family home was destroyed by fire.
 They lost everything, but all the family was safe.
 Ben stayed with the department and served 25 years as the Fire Chief.

 Ben enjoyed life and his free time.
-He preferred driving the back roads in Graham County, woodworking, specially building birdhouses and toys.
+He preferred driving the back roads in Graham County, woodworking, especially building birdhouses and toys.
 Yard work was a project he truly enjoyed and made all the better when he won “Yard of the Month”.
 Friends were very important to the Dreilings.
-There were many an evening spent with their good friends Johnny and Sara Billinger.
+There were evenings spent with their good friends Johnny and Sara Billinger.
 Dancing to polka music, along with lots of laughter filled those evenings.
 As the years moved on, babysitting grandkids became a welcome chore.
 Pheasant season was his favorite time of the year.
 The first weekend being the best.
 Every year Ben and his brother Elmer laughed about shooting a neighbor’s house and cow with the infamous grease guns.
 Their dad made sure they never forgot!